Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-x64/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version 1.11.4.
+   1. ChakraCore was updated to version 1.11.4;
+   2. Now the ChakraCore for Windows requires the Microsoft Visual C++ Redistributable for Visual Studio 2017.

    ====================
    POST-INSTALL ACTIONS